Skip to main content

 Anfiteatro Romano

-Dating back to the 2nd C CE, and the time of Emperor Hadrian's rule, it was not discovered until 1901.
+Dating back to the 2nd century, during Emperor Hadrian's rule, it was not discovered until 1901.

 As with all the other excavation sites in Italy, having modern dwellings built on top seems quite incongruous.